marshal363/The-btc-insurance-company/docs/new/bithedge-landing-page-analysis.md

 The landing page maintains consistent interface elements that establish brand identity and facilitate navigation:

-- **Header Bar**: Features the BitHedge logo (top-left) establishing brand presence and a navigation menu with a segmented button group showing "Protection" and "Income" tabs allowing users to self-identify their primary interest.
+- **Header Bar**: Features The Bitcoin Insurance Company logo (top-left) establishing brand presence and a navigation menu with a segmented button group showing "Protection" and "Income" tabs allowing users to self-identify their primary interest.
 - **Call-to-Action**: A prominent "Launch App" button in the top-right corner provides a consistent conversion path throughout the experience.
 - **Visual Language**: Clean typography with a financial technology aesthetic, using a carefully selected color system where blue tones represent protection and gold/amber tones represent income generation.
 - **Mobile Optimization**: Responsive design elements that maintain the dual-persona approach even on smaller screens.